ver 4.6.5 for GPU gives incorrect results

 should we expect to get the correct results from such a build with implicit calculations like the GPU benchmark examples impl 1nm and 2nm?

-#7 Updated by Justin Lemkul over 2 years ago
+#7 Updated by Justin Lemkul almost 6 years ago

 The benchmarks were created using very old versions of everything, CUDA 3.0 and OpenMM 2.0, IIRC.
 Any results you get will almost certainly be sensitive to changes.
 The combination of Gromacs 4.5 + OpenMM 2.0 had lots of bugs and missing features (on both the Gromacs and OpenMM sides), so I would expect that only the same combination of software versions might generate the same exact results.
 How "wrong" are your results from 4.5?
 Side-by-side comparisons are needed here.

-#8 Updated by Marcin Nowosielski over 2 years ago
+#8 Updated by Marcin Nowosielski almost 6 years ago

 Together with Thomas we have tried a whole bunch of things.